 Answering this based on what I have read on the forum in the past, since no one else has answered this:

 Many of us here just use plain ol’ terminal with pacman, and paru for AUR packages.
 Reliable, transparent, gets the job done.
-Just remember to stop reading PKGBUILDs in Paru with q :smiley: or you’ll be stuck in there like a first time Vim user :joy:
+Just remember to stop reading PKGBUILDs in Paru with q or you’ll be stuck in there like a first time Vim user

 However, I’ve never used flatpak and snaps on Garuda so I can’t say much in the way of using those.
 If I were to use flatpak at the very least though, I would follow the wiki page filo linked.